parvatijay2901/data-512-homework_1/README.md

-# Data 512 HW1: Professionalism & Reproducibility
-**Analysis of Wikipedia Traffic for Rare Diseases**
+# Analysis of Wikipedia Traffic for Rare Diseases

 ## Project Goal
 Rare diseases, affecting a small percentage of the population, often receive less public and media attention compared to more common diseases.